tamtran2885/cypress-practice/readme.md

 ### 6. Limitations

-- Support Limited set of browsers - Chrome, Canary , electron
+- Support Limited set of browsers - Chrome, Canary, electron.
-- Page Object Model is not supported
 - Tough to read data from files
 - Third Party Reporting integration is limited, we have to use build-in reporting mechanism (Dashboard Service)